email@example.com 617 499 8002

 “I first connected to Acentech through my undergraduate institution’s alumni directory.
 I was studying mechanical engineering and practicing piano whenever possible, but wanted to pursue acoustics upon graduation to combine my study with my musical passion.
 A few years later, I’m working for the person who first introduced me to consulting.”

-Kelsey Hochgraf is an acoustician working with various projects involving educational, performing arts, commercial and residential facilities.
+Kelsey Hochgraf is an acoustician who works on projects involving educational, performing arts, commercial and residential facilities.
 Her areas of concentration include architectural acoustics, mechanical systems noise and vibration control, and environmental acoustics.
 An active classical pianist, Kelsey uses her background in music and dance to inform her technical practice of acoustics.
 She also has a strong interest in auralization, and is involved in ongoing research and development of Acentech’s 3DListening technology.

 Finding meaning in work